-Most people are familiar with at least one of the three types of sedation dentistry we offer here at Meadows Dental Group (nitrous oxide sedation, oral sedation, and IV sedation), but there are still sometimes questions surrounding the details of each procedure.
+Most people are familiar with at least one of the three types of sedation dentistry we offer (nitrous oxide sedation, oral sedation, and IV sedation), but there are still sometimes questions surrounding the details of each procedure.

 Below are answers to questions patients frequently ask.
-If you have any additional questions about sedation dentistry for either yourself or a loved one, don’t hesitate to contact our office, (303) 790-2323 to set up a free dental consultation.
+If you have any more questions about sedation dentistry for either yourself or a loved one, don’t hesitate to contact us.

 What’s the difference between “sleep dentistry” and “sedation dentistry”?

-One of the three types of sedation that we provide at Meadows Dental is oral sedation dentistry.
+One of the three types of sedation that we provide is oral sedation dentistry.
 This type of sedation dentistry is sometimes referred to as “sleep dentistry” and, ironically, “conscious sedation.”
 The latter term, technically, is more accurate, because you don’t actually sleep during your treatment.
 You’re awake, but comfortable and relaxed, and after the dental procedure, you probably won’t remember much about your time in the dental chair or the treatment.
-An hour might pass, but it will feel more like a minute.
+An hour may pass, but it will feel more like just minutes.

 Which type of sedation dentistry is best overall?

 There is no “best” type of sedation dentistry.
 Nitrous oxide sedation dentistry is the least expensive option, but what’s right for you will depend on your anxiety about dental procedures, the type of dental treatment that’s required, and your individual needs.
-We can explain all of the sedation dentistry options and how they are administered, during a complimentary consultation.
+We can explain all of the sedation dentistry options, including oral sedation vs. IV sedation, and how they are administered, during a complimentary consultation.

 What are the benefits of sedation dentistry?